MikeInnes/mikeinnes.github.io/_posts/2017-09-13-brainforth.md

 [9685] 25 1*
 ```

-We can also implement recursive functions at this point.
+We can also implement recursive functions at this point[^rec].
 Here’s a recursive factorial function.
 If the input `n` is one, we’re done; if not, we take the factorial of `n+1` and multiply the two together.

+[rec]: An interesting property is that tail recursive functions will use constant stack space, automatically.
+This isn't something the compiler optimises, it just falls right out of the programming model.

 ```julia
 julia> @bf factorial = [dup, 1, ==, [dup, 1, -, factorial, *], unless]

 julia> @run [5, factorial]
 [69372] 120 1*
 ```

 Here’s the doubly-recursive fibonacci function.
-Brainforth may yet have a future in the number theory niche; there can only be so many interesting integers, so I doubt you’d need any larger than 255 anyway.
+Brainforth may yet have a future in number theory; there can only be so many interesting integers, so I doubt you’d need any larger than 255 anyway.

 ```julia
 julia> @bf fib = [dup, [1, ==], [0, ==], bi, or,